mattkatt/roll-for-initiative/README.md

 ### Possible features
 - [ ] Allow user to select tie-breaker rules
 - [ ] Allow users to change die rolled for initiative
+- [ ] Dark mode

 ## Version History
 - **v1.0** - Initial release
-  - Allow users to add/destroy Player Characters and Monsters/NPCs
+  - Allow users to add/destroy Player Characters and Monsters/NPCs to the app drawer
-  - Can add actors to the initiative tracker, instigate initiative and
+  - Can add actors to the initiative tracker, instigate initiative, and enter players roll results
+  - Tracker is automatically re-arranged based on initiative result, and can add more actors mid-initiative
+- **v1.1**
-- **v1.1** - Added ability to
+  - Added ability to roll initiative for players
+  - Set focus to 'name' input when adding new actors

 ### Issues
-**Currently in *beta* - please report any issues or suggestions**
+Please report any bugs/issues or suggestions via the [github issues tab](https://github.com/mattkatt/roll-for-initiative/issues)

 ---